juancarlosjr97/university-peer-evaluation-automation/README.md

 ## Setup

-### 1. Google Cloud Platform (GCP)
+### Google Cloud Platform (GCP)

 1. Go to https://console.developers.google.com/ and create a project
 2. Click on `Library` and enable the following APIs:
    - Apps Script API
    - Google Drive API
-3. Go to `OAuth consent screen`
+3. Go back to the main menu by clicking on `APIs & Services`, and go to `OAuth consent screen`
-4. Select as `User Type` the `External` option
+4. Select as `User Type` the `External` option, then click on create
 5. Add an `App name`, and `User support email` and the email on the `Developer contact information`
 6. Click on `Save and continue` on the `Scopes` section
 7. Add your email as a `Test user`, then click on `Save and continue`
-8. After verified the information is correct, click on `Bask to dashboard`
+8. After verified the information is correct, click on `Back to dashboard`
 9. Click on `Publish app`, and then click on `Confirm`
 10. Click on `Project settings` and copy the `Project number` to use later

-### 2. Project Spreadsheet Setup
+### Project Spreadsheet Setup

 1. Create a copy of this spreadsheet: https://docs.google.com/spreadsheets/d/1ZLAeJ6h1pGAb1dwgBzpYfXKZTNM7dwVsA47zVMtIaEo/edit?usp=sharing.
-The spreadsheet copied contains example data on the `DATA` and `TEAM_GROUP_GRADES`.
+To create a copy click on `File` and then on `Make a copy`.
+The spreadsheet copied contains example data on the `DATA` and `TEAM_GROUP_GRADES` sheets.

 2. Update the sheet `DATA` with the correct data of the students, the names and the student group

 3. Clear the data of the sheet `TEAM_GROUP_GRADES` from the second row.

-4. Copy the spreadsheet id to use later.
-For example on the example below:
+4. Copy the spreadsheet id to use later. e.g:

 ```bash
 https://docs.google.com/spreadsheets/d/1Ws9-E204EvCSYgIf-v_2KCr5Ln3uf_IWTEpgM3B27lY/edit#gid=0